ekoontz/menard/README.md

 name is already well-known [Javascript tool](https://babeljs.io/).
-I later rewrote and simplified the same ideas into a new github repository, calling it 'babylon', but then discovered that this name was also already well-known Javascript (software project)[https://www.babylonjs.com/], and so now I have arrived at the current name, by renaming this current repository as 'menard'.
+I later rewrote and simplified the same ideas into a new github repository, calling it 'babylon', but then discovered that this name was also already well-known Javascript [software project](https://www.babylonjs.com/), and so now I have arrived at the current name, by renaming this current repository as 'menard'.

 I've found that there is another project called